 During an open weekend staged at St. Oswald's Church, Althorpe, in August 1989, many items of interest were on loan from various sources, one of which was a map from the Scunthorpe Museum and Art Gallery, produced for the Overseers of the Poor of Scunthorpe.
 The survey date was 1888 reprint 25/99.
 This particular map unfortunately only includes part of Althorpe parish.
 This map, however, clearly indicates the two separate civil parishes with the parish boundary alongside an unnamed open drain or stream with its outfall into the River Trent, immediately south of the old Keadby mill.
 The mill was sited on land adjacent to the Trent bank approximately where 'Mill House' now stands.
 This map clearly indicates the Public Elementary School huilt in 1876 which served both villages.
 (Now replaced by a modern building officially opened 22nd July 1975).
-The Friendship Terrace is opposite the school and Hollywell Villa is also shown.
-The first Althorpe Station and level crossing does not appear on the map.
-However, this was sited south of the present line and bridge.
-The house which belonged to the Stationmaster and Crossing Keeper still stands today on the right of the A18 south of the railway bridge.

 Keadby village is situated almost entirely on the north side of the canal, the exception is the Friendship Public House and two cottages between the south soak drain and the canal.
 Immediately north of the canal bridge was a level crossing with access to the wharf on the Trent, houses and the South Yorkshire Hotel are shown in an area which has been described as Keadby market place.
 Between this point and the old warping drain and sluice on the northern boundary of the village was situated Keadby village.
 Within this area there was a Primitive Methodist Chapel on the Trent side and a Wesleyan Methodist Chapel and Temperance Hall in Chapel Lane.
 The topography clearly shows the existence of both woodland trees and orchard and the existence of a group of cottages situated on the Trent bank adjacent to the warping drain.
 Today only one house exists on this riverside plot.